kayeneii/PwC-PhoneNow/README.md

   Target Value Satisfaction = 4
   ```

- 3. Data Visualizations: Cards, Bar, Pie and Donut Charts was used to visually plot out the subscription service rates,  customer account and demographic information, among other summarized data.
+ * Data Visualizations: Guage, Matrix, Cards, Area and Bar Charts were used to visualize customer satisfaction, answered and resolved call rates, agent statistics, overall calls, call topics and other summarized data.

-- **GitHUb:** For,
-  - Portfolio Building
-  - Communication
+3. **GitHUb:** For portfolio building and communication.

 ### Findings and Recommendations